Rev. Fr. Michael A. O' Quigley

 Michael A. O ‘Quigley was born on 12th July 1916 in Castlebar, Co.
 Mayo.

 During 1934 Michael O ‘Quigley joined the Novitiate at Kilshane, Co.
 Tipparary.
 He perfected at Blackrock College following his Profession from 1936 to 1938.
-Two years later he was Ordained.
+Two years later he was Ordination occurred

 Fr.
 O ‘Quigley’s first appointment was to Sierra Leone at St. Anthony’s Church in Assensiontown near to Freetown.
-During his spare time, he acted as Choirmaster at St. Anthony’s.
-He acted as Headmaster of the local Primary school plus was Secretary to the Bishop Dr. Ambrose Kelly: His duties included Chaplin to prisoners in Freetown.
+During his spare time, he acted as choirmaster at St. Anthony’s.
+He acted as headmaster of the local primary school also was secretary to the Bishop Dr. Ambrose Kelly: His duties included Chaplin to prisoners in Freetown.

 For seven years Fr.
 O ‘Quigley taught at Rockwell College.
-He used his many talents as he produced the College operas.
-He also funded & conducted an Orchestra among the college students.
-His teaching of Flotow’s ‘Martha’ broke new ground when it was successfully produced at the College.
+He used his many talents as he produced college operas.
+He also funded & conducted an orchestra among the college students.
+His teaching of Flotow’s ‘Martha’ broke new ground when it was successfully produced at the college.
 His mellifluous rendering of the special ‘Ninth Lectio’ during Tenebrae was often celebrated.

-Unfortunately, during 1965 Fr O ‘Quigley suffered a serious stroke which left him with one side paralysed.
+Unfortunately, during 1965 Fr.
+O ‘Quigley suffered a serious stroke which left him with one side paralyzed.
 He recovered over a long period at a rehabilitation clinic.
 He managed to drag himself around with the aid of a stick.
 He still was often the centre of a social gathering.

-Fr O ‘Quigley’s demise occurred suddenly when he was just age fifty – seven years.
-He had stayed with relatives during the summer holidays on 4th July 1973.
+Fr.
+O ‘Quigley’s demise occurred suddenly when he was just age fifty-seven years when he stayed with relatives during the summer holidays on 4th July 1973.
 He is interred in Kimmage in Dublin.